YahyaAlBenni/IOT_Smart_Water_Management_System/MQTT Implementation/Readme.md

 It publishes pump control commands when necessary.

 Notification System Triggers:
-Main tank is nearly full (≥99%) → Pump is stopped.
-House tank is low (<25%) → User is notified to reduce water usage.
-Turbidity exceeds 50 NTU → User is alerted about water quality.
+Main tank is nearly full (≥99%) → Pump is stopped.\n House tank is low (<25%) → User is notified to reduce water usage.\n Turbidity exceeds 50 NTU → User is alerted about water quality.\n

 Run the MQTT server:
 python server.py